benjamindkilleen/lsda/docs/rcc_guide.md

 can read more about them [here](https://rcc.uchicago.edu/documentation/_build/html/tutorials/intro-to-software-modules/index.html).

 If you need to install Python packages, this can be done using `pip`.
-First, start an interactive session and load your desired Python environment.
+On a login node, activate the desired python module.
 If you used the instructions above, this should be
 ```
 module load Anaconda3/2018.12
 ```